• Skip to primary navigation

 Instructions

-5. In a mixing bowl, whisk eggs vigorously.
-Then add red pepper flakes, salt, and black pepper and whisk to combine.
+4. In a mixing bowl, whisk the large eggs vigorously until frothy.
+Add the red pepper flakes, kosher salt, and cracked black pepper to the eggs, and whisk again to combine.

 Notes